CLI Configuration

 .
 If the log level is set toOff

 , Atmos will not log any messages (note that this does not prevent other tools like Terraform from logging).
-The ENV variableATMOS_LOGS_LEVEL
+The environment variableATMOS_LOGS_LEVEL

 can also be used to specify the log level

-To prevent Atmos from logging any messages, you can do one of the following:
+To prevent Atmos from logging any messages (except for the outputs of the executed commands), you can do one of the following:

 Set